richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 So what areas do we start to see remain as viable candidates?
 The realm begins to concentrate primarily on the cognitive and personal characteristics of the indivduals conciousness itself.
 When integrating various advantages we see programmers have, we begin to see the commonality of increasing the utilization of a programmers physical time.
 The leads us to a clue that 10x programmer is sufficiently distinguished by objective cognitive qualities that allow the individual to maximize the utilization of their time.

-# Habits of 10x Programmers
+# Objective cognitive qualities of 10x Programmers

 Below are my personal inductions of habits that meet that criteria from my observed experiences of the greatest programmers i've worked with: